sgmurphy/wordpress-plugins/suretriggers/readme.txt

-=== SureTriggers - Connect All Your Plugins, Apps, Tools & Automate Everything! ===
+=== SureTriggers: All-in-One WordPress Automation Plugin ===
 Contributors: sujaypawar, wpcrafter
 Tags: automation, google sheets, webhooks, schedule, SureCart Requires at least: 5.4
 Tested up to: 6.5
-Stable tag: 1.0.49
+Stable tag: 1.0.50
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-SureTriggers automates tasks by linking various apps, plugins, and services, enabling seamless information sharing and automated actions.
+SureTriggers is an all in one WordPress Automation Plugin & Platform.
+Automate tasks, connect apps & streamline workflows with NO CODE!
+Powerful & Easy-to-Use for WordPress & Beyond.

 == Description ==

-**SURETRIGGERS - THE BEST INTEGRATION & AUTOMATION PLATFORM** ★★★★★
+**SURETRIGGERS – THE ALL IN ONE WORDPRESS AUTOMATION PLUGIN AND BEYOND** ★★★★★

 👉 [Official Website Link](https://suretriggers.com/)